Chart Color Schemes

 The level of cultural diversity witnessed in Redlynch was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Redlynch's cultural diversity was above average, with 23.4% of its population born overseas and 13.3% speaking a language other than English at home.
-Christianity was the predominant religion in Redlynch, accounting for 48.4% of people.
-Judaism was overrepresented compared to regional averages, comprising 0.1% of Redlynch's population versus 0.2%.
+Redlynch's cultural diversity is above average, with 23.4% of its population born overseas and 13.3% speaking a language other than English at home.
+Christianity is the predominant religion in Redlynch, accounting for 48.4% of people.
+Judaism is slightly overrepresented compared to the rest of Queensland, making up 0.1% of Redlynch's population.

 Frequently Asked Questions - Diversity